luigisaetta/cxr-anomaly-detection/README.md

 The dataset used for training, validation and test is saved in Kaggle: https://www.kaggle.com/luigisaetta/cxr-tfrec256-may2020

 The dataset contains a subset of the images coming from **NIH CXR-14** dataset.
-The goal of the project is to reproduce the results showed by the Nature article (see below) and therefore I have used exactly the same set of images.
+The goal of the project is to reproduce the results showed by the article from Nature (see below) and therefore I have used exactly the same set of images.

 Original images from NIH-CXR-14 dataset are PNG 1024x1024.
 I have compressed the images in JPEG and resized to 256x256.